moonwell-fi/paymaster-proxy/README.md

 ### Additional Configuration

 - You must configure your allowed list of contract addresses in the following file: [config.ts](https://github.com/moonwell-fi/paymaster-proxy/blob/main/src/config.ts).
+- You must put the Cloudflare Worker URL in your frontend code.
+This is the URL that your application will send requests to.

 ## Usage